HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/ImageGallery.md

 var imgGalLayout = {containerWeight:50};
 var imgGalPSP = {itemsPerRow:3, navigationBarPosition:"Bottom"};
 //Creating the ImageGallery.
-var imgGallery = new hcl.ui.ImageGallery(imgGalBasic,imgGalLayout,imgGalPSP );
+var imgGallery = new voltmx.ui.ImageGallery(imgGalBasic,imgGalLayout,imgGalPSP );
-//Reading the containerWeight of ImageGallery. alert("ImageGallery containerWeight is ::"+imgGallery.containerWeight); ​
+//Reading the containerWeight of ImageGallery. alert("ImageGallery containerWeight is ::"+imgGallery.containerWeight);
-{% endhighlight %}​​​​​
+{% endhighlight %}

-For backward compatibility with support for all deprecated properties and behaviors, use the constructor **hcl.ui.ImageGallery**.
+For backward compatibility with support for all deprecated properties and behaviors, use the constructor **voltmx.ui.ImageGallery**.

-{% highlight voltMx %}​​​​​
+{% highlight voltMx %}
-var imageGal1= new hcl.ui.ImageGallery (basicConf, layoutConf, pspConf)​
+var imageGal1= new voltmx.ui.ImageGallery (basicConf, layoutConf, pspConf)
-{% endhighlight %}​​​​​
+{% endhighlight %}

 #### Customizing Appearance